About

 The flag module provides a library that is capable of parsing command-line options.
 A common pattern is to define each command-line option as a package-local variable, with one package-local variable per flag.

 The flag module can be especially nice when it is combined with a package-level init function that is run when a package is initialized.
-This is the perfect place to define and parse our flags.
+This is the perfect place to initialize and parse our flags.
 Let's materialize our idea into something concrete, with the package-level help and username variables being used to store our flag values:

 package main